 Social media channels also present a useful two-way system of accepting user feedback and gathering relevant user-generated content.

 Using social media as a marketing tool doesn’t have to be tricky.
-We’ll walk you through some social media marketing best practices, then investigate how you can you utilize each unique social channel to promote your content and start building traffic on your blog.
+We’ll walk you through some social media marketing best practices, then investigate how you can utilize each unique social channel to promote your content and start building traffic on your blog.

-Buckle up — and grab a pencil: it’s time for Social Media Marketing 101.
+Buckle up — and grab a pencil: It’s time for Social Media Marketing 101.